carbonetes/kubectl-carbonetes-scan/README.md

 Use "kubectl carbonetes-scan --image <string> --registry <string> --username <string> --password <string>" to execute a comprehensive container analysis.

-You need a valid credentials on Carbonetes to use this plugin.
+You need a valid credentials in Carbonetes to use this plugin.
 If you don't have it yet, you can register at: https://carbonetes.com
 ```